South Carolina is so desperate for executions that firing squads have become an option

-For ten years, South Carolina was unable to execute anyone because the state couldn’t secure the drugs used in lethal injections.
+For 10 years, South Carolina was unable to execute anyone because the state couldn’t secure the drugs used in lethal injections.
 Initially undeterred, when the drug supply began running low, lawmakers approved the electric chair as an alternative method.
 The condemned were then given a choice between lethal injection and electrocution.
 Unsurprisingly, the inmates chose lethal injection since executions couldn’t be carried out.

 But South Carolina now is poised to resume executions after its legislature this month approved a law that will allow prison officials to execute death row inmates by firing squad.
 Once Republican Gov. Henry McMaster signs the proposed bill, if lethal injection drugs continue to be unavailable, those scheduled to die will face two grim choices: either the firing squad or the electric chair.